Cadecraft/HomepageOmni/README.md

 If your configuration ever gets corrupted, use the `:resetconfig` command.

+If you want to load a configuration you found from someone else, please read it and ensure it is trustworthy.

 ### Configure Links and bar:
 - `display_when_empty` - bool (default `true`; whether to show all links by default when the omnibar is empty)
 - `bar_placeholder` - the placeholder text that appears in the omnibar